mrm68/StackOverFlow_Crawler_Kafka/README.md

 5. **Kafka Integration**:
    - The `kafka` directory contains `producer.py` and `consumer.py` for sending and receiving messages via Kafka.
 ---
-Here's a detailed flowchart of the code's execution process with component interactions:

 ```
 [Start Docker Container]